pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

 :class:`~torch_frame.nn.decoder.Decoder`. transforms the input :class:`Tensor` :obj:`x` into output :class:`Tensor` `out` of shape :obj:`[batch_size, out_channels]`, representing
 the row embeddings of the original :obj:`DataFrame`.

-Below is a simple example of `Decoder` that mean-pools over the column embeddings, followed by a linear transformation.
+Below is a simple example of a :class:`~torch_frame.nn.decoder.Decoder` that mean-pools over the column embeddings, followed by a linear transformation.

 .. code-block:: python